 For more than 100 years, aerospace has been an economic cornerstone of Washington state.
-Today more than 136,000 Washingtonians are employed in the industry, all across the state.
 From Boeing to aerospace suppliers and the thousands of businesses that support them directly and indirectly, our state’s economy and its future are closely tied to this important industry.

 Washington’s aerospace industry is an economic driver for communities across the state.
 The industry directly employs more than 136,000 workers, with a presence in nearly every county.
 Its impact on total employment is even larger, and people in industries like restaurants, retail, wholesale trade,construction and waste management services benefit from the aerospace industry’s indirect and induced jobs.